'Emotionally stressful for the children and Gardaí': New research published on Gardaí and child mental health

 'Emotionally stressful for the children and Gardaí': New research published on Gardaí and child mental health.

-A new report published today by the Policing Authority revealed children with mental health difficulties may end up in the criminal justice system if Gardaí get involved due to lack of relevant services.
+A new report published this week by the Policing Authority revealed children with mental health difficulties may end up in the criminal justice system if Gardaí get involved due to lack of relevant services.

 As first responders, Gardaí are becoming increasingly involved in child and adolescent mental health issues with the report finding Gardaí felt the were provided with very little guidance under the Mental Health Act 2001 and that it lacks clear provisions regarding the practical application of the act to persons under 18 years of age.